Finding an Organic Balance

 • Animals are never injected with genetically engineered artificial growth hormones, such as rGBH (recombinant bovine growth hormone)

-I feed my kids (and myself!) a ton of fruits and veggies, and we also love ourselves some dairy!
-Cheese, milk, and yogurt make regular appearances at the meal table, which is why the production of my dairy choices is of significant importance to me.
+I feed my son (and myself!) a ton of fruits and veggies, and we also love dairy.
+Cheese, milk, and yogurt make regular appearances at our meal table, which is why the production of my dairy choices is of significant importance to me.

 Just like the debate over produce and pesticides, some argue that there is no provable difference between the safety of conventional and organic dairy products.
 But again, with nasty hormones and other foreign substances entering our food-producing animals, this risk-minimizing mama begs to differ!